Carolina Malpica Munguía: Later career and activism

-After serving as a Secretary of the Crockett Latin American Parent-Teachers Association, Munguía became the Spanish-speaking PTA President in 1938, which allowed Spanish-speaking parents to bring concerns and ideas to the teachers in order to improve student education.
+After serving as a secretary of the Crockett Latin American Parent-Teachers Association, Munguía became the Spanish-speaking PTA president in 1938, which allowed Spanish-speaking parents to bring concerns and ideas to the teachers in order to improve student education.
 It was during the Great Depression, so students were going to school hungry, dirty, poorly clothed, sick or injured.
 To meet students' basic needs, a dining room was opened, showers installed, sewing circles organized, and medical attention was given to the students.
 Munguía met additional needs through the "Home of Neighborly Service Center" which fed children and had Mexican-American barbers who gave the children free haircuts.
 During her tenure at Crockett, she had the Spanish-Speaking PTA raise money for clothes and shoes for the students and create Christmas baskets for their families.
 In 1940 and 1941 she moved up in the organization and became the head of the Spanish-Speaking Department of the San Antonio PTA Council in District 5.
 In this position, she oversaw all of the Spanish-Speaking PTAs in the district, gave speeches at seven schools, participated in Executive PTA Board meetings, founded a Spanish-Speaking PTA chapter at T. J. Brackenridge Elementary, and presented at the PTA state convention to showcase work done by Spanish-speaking students.
 She then joined the American Red Cross because four of her sons were fighting in World War II.

-In 1952 Munguía helped her husband start a cross-cultural community organization called "El Patronato" (The Board) to support extension courses offered by the National Autonomous University of Mexico in San Antonio.
+In 1952 Munguía helped her husband start a cross-cultural community organization called "El Patronato" (The Board) to support extension courses offered by the National Autonomous University of Mexico (UNAM) in San Antonio.
 Rómulo Munguía served as the first president of the organization whose members included both Mexican-Americans and Caucasians.
 The continued efforts of El Patronato eventually led to the establishment of a satellite campus of UNAM in San Antonio in 1972.